(210 ILCS 49/2-105)

 Criminal History Report.

-(b) The Department of State Police shall complete the Criminal History Report within 10 business days after receiving information under subsection (a) that a consumer is an identified offender.
+(b) The Illinois State Police shall complete the Criminal History Report within 10 business days after receiving information under subsection (a) that a consumer is an identified offender.

 (c) The Criminal History Report shall include, but not be limited to, the following: